teddiebrock/blank-spaces/about.md

-This small seed of a blog was planted to grow space (and flourish among countless others) to explore alternative futures for human/non/in-human life founded on the principles of social justice, resilience, maintenance, and repair.
+This small seed of a blog was planted to grow space (and flourish alongside countless others) to explore alternative futures for human/non-human life centered around justice, resilience, maintenance, and repair.

-As an ongoing personal project, I aim to enmesh theory, observations, musings, and wanderings from daily life with opportunities for radical collective action and unlikely kinships.
+I aim to enmesh theory, observations, and wanderings from daily life with opportunities for radical collective action and unlikely kinships.

 &nbsp;
 &nbsp;